Multimodal Frontier: When Vision And Audio Actually Move The Needle

 End-of-lesson check

-What is the core idea behind "Multimodal Frontier: When Vision And Audio Actually Move The Needle"?
+What is the main idea of "Multimodal Frontier: When Vision And Audio Actually Move The Needle"?

 Every frontier model claims multimodal support.
 In practice the lift is dramatic for some tasks and cosmetic for others.

-Which term best describes a foundational idea in "Multimodal Frontier: When Vision And Audio Actually Move The Needle"?
+Which concept is most central to "Multimodal Frontier: When Vision And Audio Actually Move The Needle"?

 OCR